InformaticsMatters/dls-fragalysis-stack-kubernetes/awx-configuration/README.md

 Galaxy Role.

 These vault files, one for each cluster, configure an AWX instance for that cluster.
-For example, `config-xchem-dev` is intended to be used with the development cluster.
+For example, `config-xchem-developer` is intended to be used with the developer cluster.

 >   The `config-demo` file is used for demonstrations.